heathornJ/heathornJ/README.md

 * 🟠 [04] Learn basic python.
 * 🟠 [05] Learn the basics of creating and using APIs.
 * 🟠 [06] Refresh all current skills.
+* 🟠 [07] Build Web-App for Card Game.
-* 🔴 [07] Create light & dark modes for my portfolio.
+* 🔴 [08] Create light & dark modes for my portfolio.
-* 🔴 [08] Begin to collaborate on other open source projects.
+* 🔴 [09] Begin to collaborate on other open source projects.

 ---